BigJk/imeji/README.md

 ## Pattern

-The basic idea is that you can map a single character in terminal to map it to 8x8 pixels.
+The basic idea is that you can map a single character in terminal to 8x8 pixels of a real image.
 For each character that wants to be used in a terminal picture the pattern needs to be created.
 A pattern can easily be defined by an 8 line string.
 The pattern defines which pixels are set to the foreground color and which to the background color.

 See ``/charmaps/blocks.go`` and you will quickly get the idea.